LIVE ANIMALS added TO PCC VILLAGES

 Adding live chickens: I can still see him in my mind, coming around the Samoan Village on a late afternoon, grabbing a cup or two of leftover coconut (that had been shredded and squeezed dry of coconut “milk”) from the umu kuka (kitchen) area cooking demonstration.

-Uncle David would then walk over to the village green and start to make loud “coo-coo-cooing“-sounds while spreading the shredded coconut on the ground.
+Uncle David would then walk over to the malae (village green) and start to make loud “coo-coo-cooing“-sounds while spreading the shredded coconut on the ground.

-Since then, feral chickens have literally spread everywhere across Oahu, and I’m not sure if the Polynesian Cultural Center chicken experiment had anything to do with it; but there are still chickens everywhere to this very day.
+Since then, feral chickens have literally spread everywhere across Oahu.
+I’m not saying the Polynesian Cultural Center chicken experiment had anything to do with that; but there are still chickens everywhere to this very day.

-Peacocks and hens: I think it might have been Ralph Rogers Jr., PCC president during the 1980s (although this might have been another Uncle David Hannemann innovation) who introduced live peacocks and hens to the villages.
-At one time, I know there were three or four of them, and yes, the males would occasionally display their dominance by typically fanning their tail feathers, but only when they wanted to.
+Peacocks and hens: I think it might have been Ralph Rodgers Jr., PCC president during the 1980s (although this might have been another Uncle David Hannemann innovation) who introduced live peacocks and hens to the villages.
+At one time, I know there were three or four of them, and yes, the males would occasionally display their dominance by typically fanning their tail feathers, but only when they wanted to (even though guests thought they would spread their tail feathers all the time).

 These larger birds were certainly colorful, but it turned out they were also very territorial and sometimes not willing to move for visitors.
 They came and went wherever they wanted, but the focus of this memory is when they roosted in one of the trees every night.
 Then they were very noisy, and LOUD.

-Oh sure, they sometimes called out during the daytime, but for hours after they roosted, their loud calls could be heard all over that end of Laie.
+Oh sure, they sometimes called out during the daytime, but for hours after they roosted, their loud calls could be heard all over the PCC end of Laie.

 Iʻm not sure when the last one left, but I would be surprised if anyone missed them.
 Likewise, to my knowledge, I donʻt think there have been any other animal experiments at PCC since, unless someone counts the fish or prawns in the lagoon.